Sean Lam

+Early life and education

-Sean Lam was born in Singapore.
+Lam was born in Singapore.
 As a young adolescent, he was fascinated with drawing.
-In the 1980s, he was exposed to the various art from a diverse range of graphic novels ranging from Western comics to Japanese manga and Chinese manhua, which led him to gain a strong interest in this form of art and storytelling.
-He graduated from Nanyang Academy of Fine Arts (NAFA) and specialise in traditional and digital art, graphic novel and story writing.
+In the 1980s, he was exposed to varied art from a diverse range of graphic novels, ranging from Western comics to Japanese manga and Chinese manhua, which led him to develop a strong interest in this form of art and storytelling.
+He graduated from the Nanyang Academy of Fine Arts (NAFA) and specialized in traditional and digital art, graphic novel and story writing.
 Aside from his art career, he is also known to be an avid mixed martial arts and Tai Chi practitioner.